Skip to content

 1

-I want to troubleshoot temporary tables, log files, and other factors that cause local storage issues in my Amazon Aurora PostgreSQL-Compatible Edition DB instances.
+I want to troubleshoot temporary tables, log files, and other factors that cause local storage issues in my Amazon Aurora PostgreSQL-Compatible Edition database (DB) instances.

 Short Description

-The local storage size is bound to the instance class.
+The instance class determines the local storage size.
 You can change the storage size only if you move to a larger DB instance class.
 To store error logs and temporary files, Aurora PostgreSQL-Compatible uses local storage.
 For non-T class instance types, the system writes logs onto a dedicated volume that the system automatically cleans.

 To monitor the local storage space that's associated with the Aurora DB instance or node, use the Amazon CloudWatch metric FreeLocalStorage.
-This metric reports the amount of storage that's available for the temporary tables in each DB instance.
+This metric reports the amount of local storage that's available in each DB instance.

 Resolution